ARTanasie/ARTanasie/README.md

 ### Welcome to my GitHub Profile!

-My name is **Anda-Raamona Tanasie** and I am currently a Research and Teaching Assistant at the University of Applied Sciences Wiener Neustadt
+My name is **Anda-Raamona Tanasie**
+I am currently a Research and Teaching Assistant at the University of Applied Sciences Wiener Neustadt

 I finished my PhD at the Technical university of Vienna in 2018